-Our customer focus has been on strategic high volume manufacturers in key market segments like wireless, automotive, industrial controls and programming centers and supporting NAND Flash, like e-MMC, and microcontrollers on our newer products.
+Our customer focus has been on strategic high volume manufacturers in key market segments like wireless and consumer electronics, automotive electronics, industrial controls and programming centers.
+Our product focus has been on automated programming systems, enhancing our programming technology and supporting the latest semiconductor devices, including NAND Flash, like e-MMC, and microcontrollers on our newer products.